 Some people are really picky when it comes to the design of your shoes while other people only go for the comfort of shoes.
 The looks of the shoes also somehow differentiate between walking and running shoes.
-Running shoes are the ones with very bright colours and showy designs.
+Running shoes are the ones with very bright colors and showy designs.
 And the walking shoes are rather the ones with classic designs.
-They are not very bright in colour.
+They are not very bright in color.

 Some useful advice!